shuftipro/Video-KYC/IOS-Implementation.md

   Image Format: JPG, JPEG, PNG, PDF Maximum: 16MB <br>
   Video Format: MP4/MOV Maximum: 20MB

   Provide valid BASE64 encoded string.
-Leave empty for an on-site verification.
+Leave empty for on-site verification.

   * <h3>supported_types</h3>

   Required: **No**
   Type: **Array**

-  Provide any one, two or more document types in supported_types parameter in Address verification service.
-For example, if you choose id_card and utility_bill, then the user will be able to verify data using either of these two documents.
+  Provide any one, two or more document types in the supported_types parameter in the Address verification service.
+For example, if you choose id_card and utility_bill, then the user can verify data using either of these documents.
 Following is the list of supported types for address verification.

   Supported Types      |
   ---------------------|